DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Order

 Legal Terms of Use

-The first step is to connect your HDTV and Windows PC together.
+To use DisplayMate to calibrate your HDTV you'll need to connect it to a Windows PC.
+Fortunately, that's now pretty easy.
 Once you do this your HDTV will show your Windows Desktop and can then function as a giant PC Monitor.
-This will allow you to view all of your Windows applications on your HDTV and also allow DisplayMate to fine-tune the HDTV picture quality.
+This will allow you to view all of your Windows applications on your large screen HDTV and also allow DisplayMate to fine-tune the picture quality for each of the HDTV inputs.
+A permanent connection isn't necessary, so you can temporarily move one of your PCs or even borrow a Laptop to do a one-time calibration.
+Here's how:

-You can use any combination of connections from your PC that will show your Windows desktop on the HDTV.
-You can calibrate each of them in turn with DisplayMate.
+You can use any combination of connections from your PC and calibrate each of them in turn with DisplayMate.
 Digital DVI or HDMI produces the highest quality connection.
 Next best is analog VGA, which is found on virtually all PCs and many HDTVs.
 Next best is analog Component Video.
 S-Video and Composite Video also work, but they are Standard Definition rather than High Definition, so the picture quality is not as good.

 Digital DVI and HDMI Connections:

-All digital connections are interchangeable, meaning if you calibrate an HDTV DVI or HDMI input using DisplayMate then the same calibration settings will apply to every digital component that is connected to that same port.
+All digital connections are interchangeable, meaning if you calibrate an HDTV DVI or HDMI input using DisplayMate then the same calibration settings will apply to every digital component that is connected to that same input.
 Note that HDMI fully supports DVI, so you can connect a PC with a DVI output to an HDTV with HDMI inputs.
-You just need an HDMI to DVI adapter cable.
+In that case, you just need an HDMI to DVI adapter cable.
+Otherwise, buying an inexpensive graphics board for your computer may be the best way to go.

 Analog Connections: